Corn Closes Lower Despite More Export Business

-Corn futures posted losses of 1 to 2 cents across most contracts to close out the Wednesday session.
+Corn price action is up 3 to 4 cents in early Thursday AM trade.
+Futures posted losses of 1 to 2 cents across most contracts to close out the Wednesday session.
+Preliminary open interest was down 5,812 contracts on Wednesday.
 The CmdtyView national average Cash Corn price was down 2 cents at $3.80 1/4.

-Export Sales data via the weekly report will be out on Thursday, with analysts looking for between 1 and 1.8 MMT of 2025/26 corn sales in the week of 9/18.
+Export Sales data via the weekly report will be out this morning, with analysts looking for between 1 and 1.8 MMT of 2025/26 corn sales in the week of 9/18.

 Nearby Cash was $3.80 1/4, down 2 cents,